Copy Critique (Get One!)

 P.S. #1 – If you’re already selling products or services on the Internet, then you won’t find a better value for your money.
 And of all the services I offer, this may have the highest ROI of all.

 P.S. #2 – I recently discovered that one of my competitors charges $4,450 for a critique.
 Another one charges $1,500.
 Of course, I wondered, “Am I grossly underpricing my copywriting critique service?”
-Based on this, my copy critique fee may be going up in 2012.
+I already raised my fee in 2013 and plan to raise it again in 2014.
 So if you want the lowest price I can offer, please schedule your critique now.

 P.S. #3 – All critiques are completed within 14 days of receiving all the materials I need to get started (sales letter plus written answers to a few basic questions).
 Your critique can be claimed anytime within 6 months of your purchase date.